Anorexia and Bulimia

 - Your family may be the first to notice your thinness and weight

-- You may find yourself lying to other people about the amount
+- You may find yourself not able to tell other people the

-- You may also make your self sick if you eat anything you did
+- You may also make yourself sick if you eat anything you did not

-not plan to allow yourself, particularly if you lose control of
+plan to allow yourself, particularly if you lose control of your

 'anorexia, binge-purge subtype' rather than bulimia nervosa.